elastic/kibana/x-pack/plugins/security_solution/scripts/endpoint/common/roles_users/serverless/es_serverless_resources/README.md

 ### `users`

 List of users that are loaded into ES for serverless.
 This file currently includes a user for each of the Security Project roles (same name as the role).
-All users in this file have their password set to `changeme`
+All users in this file have their password set to `changeme2`

 Format: `user:encrypted_password`